Plainsong (band): Following Amelia: The 1972 Recordings & More

 Released as a 6-CD box set on 21 October 2022 by Cherry Red Records on their Lemon label, Following Amelia: The 1972 Recordings & More brought together a 50th anniversary re-issue of their 1972 debut album In Search Of Amelia Earhart digitally remastered from the original reel-to-reel master tapes, their second originally unreleased follow-up album Now We Are 3, and a host of previously unissued tracks from Matthews' and Roberts' own archives and from the collections of fans worldwide.

 The box set includes two discs of BBC recordings from the various shows they did for John Peel and Bob Harris, and also includes the rare Sounds On Sunday radio broadcast, the very last recording they made together at the end of December 1972 before their break-up.
 (Note: Plainsong's last performance together for Sounds on Sunday was recorded on December 29th 1972 at the BBC’s Maida Vale studios.
 The show was hosted by presenter Alan Black and recorded under the guidance of legendary BBC producer Frances Line, who eventually became Controller of Radio 2 in 1990, the first woman to hold that post.
 The session was broadcast on Radio 1 on 7 January 1973.)
 It also contains the full unedited version of the Folk Fairport concert (Note: An impromptu concert recorded on 25 April 1972 at a cafe called Folk Fairport after appearing earlier that night at Amsterdam's legendary Paradiso club.) in Amsterdam mastered from the original tape, excerpts from the very first concert by the reformed Plainsong in Mayrhofen, Austria in 1993 (Note: Recorded live at the Hotel Strass in Mayrhofen, Austria on 26 August 1993, Plainsong's first live performance since December 1972, and the first to feature new band members Mark Griffiths and Julian Dawson.), and a set of six acoustic remakes of Amelia Earhart songs originally recorded in 2020 to accompany the Ian Clayton book.
 (Note: Acoustic demos of the entire Amelia Earhart album were recorded in June 2020 at Roberts’ home studio in Brighton.
-In the event the Covid epedemic meant they were not able to be completed as planned and released with the book.)
+In the event the Covid epidemic meant they were not able to be completed as planned and released with the book.)

 Like the book, Following Amelia also received a 4-star review from Record Collector and numerous positive reviews from online publications such as Spirit of Progressive Rock, At The Barrier, The Second Disc and Spiral Earth.